 A collapsed disc occurs when the walls of one of the spongy, shock absorbent intervertebral discs in the spine weakens or deteriorates over time.
 As a result of this degeneration (either as a result of aging or injury), the disc may protrude from its normal resting place between the spinal vertebrae and irritate, impinge or pinch a nearby nerve root – causing pain or other neurological symptoms.
 A collapsed disc also may become dry and thin, eventually allowing the surrounding vertebrae to rub together and form bone spurs.
 In many cases, these conditions can go completely undetected, or the symptoms are easily managed with conservative, non-surgical treatment.

 In the event that the patient’s symptoms are debilitating or growing worse, collapsed disc surgery becomes an option.
-At Laser Spine Institute, we are at the forefront of the field of orthopedic surgery known as endoscopic spine surgery.
+At Laser Spine Institute, we are at the forefront of the field of orthopedic surgery known as minimally invasive spine surgery.
 Minimally invasive collapsed and compressed disc surgery has a number of benefits, making it an appealing choice for many patients experiencing neck and back pain, including:

 - Procedures are minimally invasive and are performed on an outpatient basis